lightning-framework/lightning/README.md

 ### Mail

-You may invoke the `lightning.server.Context.mail()` method to get an object for sending mail - provided you have configured SMTP or the logging driver in `lightning.config.Config`.
+You may invoke the `lightning.server.Context.mail()` method to get an object for sending mail.
 Usage is as follows:

 ```java
 Message message = mail().createMessage();